 Simon Michael Hay (Non-executive Chairman) brings a wealth of mining industry experience to Battery Future Acquisition Corp., having led Galaxy Resources (ASX: GXY) as CEO between July 2019, up until its \$5 billion merger of equals with Orocobre on August 25, 2021.
 Galaxy Resources is an established lithium producer in Western Australia and is developing lithium brine and hard rock assets in Argentina and Canada through entities for which Mr. Hay serves as a director.
 Galaxy previously designed and operated a downstream conversion facility in China and are now investigating further downstream processes for their development projects assets.
 Prior to joining Galaxy, Mr. Hay spent over 10 years at Iluka Resources and held several positions such as Head of Resource Development from March 2016 to June 2019, where he was responsible for exploration and geology, mine planning and development, major projects and engineering and technology and innovation.
 Mr. Hay also served as General Manager of zircon sales at Iluka from February 2014 to February 2016, and as Vice President of Sales and Marketing in Iluka's Asia Pacific region from May 2011 to February 2014.
 Mr. Hay has over fifteen years of operational experience at mining assets located across Australia.
 Mr. Hay previously held senior positions with leading ASX listed companies, including BHP Billiton and WMC Resources.
-Mr. Hay has experience leading complex minerals processing facilities including smelters and refineries where cost reduction, productivity improvements and turnarounds were achieved.
-Mr. Hay has a Bachelor of Science with honors (Chemistry), a Master of Applied Science (Metallurgy) and a Graduate Diploma in Management from The Australian Graduate School of Management.
+Mr. Hay has experience leading complex minerals processing facilities including smelters and refineries where oxf Applied Science (Metallurgy) and a Graduate Diploma in Management from The Australian Graduate School of Management.
 From December 2016 to October 2017, Mr. Hay served as a director of Metalysis, an innovative UK company developing an electrolytic technology for the direct reduction of ores and oxides into metal and exotic alloy powders.